ArthasEdit/ArthasEdit/README.md

 # Hi there 👋
 ## Welcome to my GitHub Account!!!

-I'm just a junior programmer
+I have been in programming since 2019 and started from Front-End and currently I work with Python

-So far, I have learned HTML, CSS, JavaScript and Python(numpy, pandas, sql, sqlite3, kivy, tkinter, ...)
+So far, I have learned HTML, CSS, JavaScript and Python(numpy, pandas, sql, sqlite3, kivy, tkinter, ...), Django

 I mostly use Python since it is far comfortable for me